Research Robots Humanoid Applications Industries Technology Contact

 What happens if the robot gets stuck in a local minimum?

-Like all gradient-based optimizers, TEB can get stuck in local minima.
-To mitigate this, TEB implements "Homotopy Class Planning," where it maintains and optimizes multiple distinct trajectories simultaneously.
-If the current path becomes blocked or sub-optimal, it can switch to a better alternative topology seamlessly.
+Like other gradient-based optimizers, TEB can hit local minima.
+But it counters this with "Homotopy Class Planning," juggling and optimizing multiple unique trajectories at once.
+If the main path gets blocked or isn't optimal, it seamlessly swaps to a better one.

 How does TEB handle dynamic obstacles like walking humans?

-TEB continually updates the optimization graph based on the local costmap.
-If an obstacle enters the path, the "elastic band" is pushed away by the obstacle cost.
-For predictable moving obstacles, TEB can also utilize velocity estimates to plan trajectories that avoid future collision points.
+TEB constantly refreshes its optimization graph using the local costmap.
+Spot an obstacle in the way?
+The "elastic band" gets pushed aside by the obstacle costs.
+For predictable movers, it even uses velocity estimates to plot paths that skirt future collisions.

 What inputs does the TEB planner require to function?

-TEB requires a global plan (waypoints from a global planner like Dijkstra or A*), odometry data (current robot position/velocity), and a local costmap (LIDAR/camera data representing obstacles).
-It is typically implemented as a plugin for the ROS Navigation Stack or Nav2.
+TEB needs a global plan (waypoints from a global planner like Dijkstra or A*), odometry data (your robot's current position and velocity), and a local costmap (obstacles from LIDAR/camera).
+It's typically a plugin for the ROS Navigation Stack or Nav2.

 How difficult is it to tune the parameters for TEB?